maxpou/maxpou.fr/content/pages/about/about.md

 ## Hello World!

-Hey, I'm **Maxence Poutord**, passionate software engineer, speaker, blogger and mentor.
+Hey, I'm **Maxence Poutord**, passionate software engineer, speaker, blogger and [mentor](https://mentors.codingcoach.io/?name=Maxence+Poutord).
 I started coding [in my early age, at 11](https://twitter.com/_maxpou/status/771701472199340032) with the QBasic language.
-18 years later, I'm still coding (I just hope my code is better 😃).
+19 years later, I'm still coding (I just hope my code is better 😃).

 After 2 years as an expat in Dublin, I recently became a digital nomad.
 I now live where the WIFI and the sun is 😎